callstackincubator/rock/CONTRIBUTING.md

 ## License

-By contributing to RNEF, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to Rock, you agree that your contributions will be licensed under its **MIT** license.